-The majority of the Studio Tour is suitable for wheelchairs but some areas can be difficult to navigate, these include Diagon Alley’s cobbled street and the Great Hall’s slate floor.
-The Hogwarts bridge can only be accessed via a short staircase and alternative access cannot be provided because the bridge, as an original set piece, has an uneven surface which is unsuitable for wheelchair users.
-Similarly, the Knight Bus has a short boarding platform which cannot be accessed by wheelchairs.
+The majority of the Studio Tour is suitable for wheelchair users but some areas can be difficult to navigate, these include Diagon Alley’s cobbled street and the Great Hall’s slate floor.
+The Knight Bus, located in the Studio Tour’s backlot, has a short boarding platform which cannot be accessed by visitors in wheelchairs.

 For health and safety reasons, we cannot allow mobility vehicles or electric scooters into the attraction and have no facilities to charge them.
 We have a number of free manual wheelchairs available to borrow for those who need to arrive using a mobility vehicle or electric scooter.
 Please inform a member of our Visitor Services Team before your visit so that we can arrange this in advance.

 Our handheld audio-visual guides bring the Studio Tour to life with fascinating filmmaking facts, exclusive behind-the-scenes footage and cast and crew interviews.
 They cost £4.95 per person and act as extra content for the Studio Tour rather than as an audio descriptive guide for those who are blind or visually impaired.